Taskeract Taskeract

 Workflows

-Push branches, create pull requests, review PRs inline, track issues, and rebase — all without leaving the app.
+Push branches, create pull requests, resolve merge conflicts, review PRs inline, manage issues, and rebase — all without leaving the app.

 Git Integration